johnnylaw/learn-to-code/README.md

+### What we're not doing today

 ### Adding quotes to the app
 There are many ways to go about this.
 You may have heard of Rails scaffolding, for instance.
-That would create us a framework for doing all basic CRUD operations on our
+That would create us a framework for doing all basic CRUD operations on the quotes.
+Today, though, we wanna focus on each of the five layers of the web request that are in our control (all but the browser) to learn a bit more in-depth about what's happening.
+If you want to see how blistering quickly one can add this kind of functionality to an app, it may be fun to watch [The world famous DHH demo from 2005](https://www.youtube.com/watch?v=Gzj723LkRJY).
+WARNING: Rails has changed a lot since then, so following along won't be easy!

 #### Creating a "Quote" model (and database table)
 ```bash